CAMT-Web3-Club/TinyBFT/README.md

-# Libbyzea - An energy-aware BFT library
+# TinyBFT - A BFT Library for Tiny Embedded Devices

-Libbyzea is a library for implementing byzantine fault-tolerant (BFT) services.
+TinyBFT is a library for implementing byzantine fault-tolerant (BFT) services.
-It is based on MIT's [Practical Byzantine Fault Tolerance (PBFT)](https://pmg.csail.mit.edu/bft/) library (`libbyz`) and adds optimizations that reduce the implemented protocol's energy footprint.
-It is mainly intended to be used on systems with energy-constraints, like embedded systems with batteries as their main power source, for example.
+It is based on MIT's [Practical Byzantine Fault Tolerance (PBFT)](https://pmg.csail.mit.edu/bft/) library (`libbyz`) and adds optimizations that reduce the implemented protocol's memory footprint.
+It is mainly intended to be used on systems with heavily resource-constrained devices.

-In order to be compatible with modern compilers, a few technical changes were made to the original code.
+In order to be compatible with modern compilers, a few technical changes were made to the original PBFT code.
 While `libbyz` uses the no longer maintained library `sfslite` for cryptographic operations, `libbyzea` uses [MbedTLS](https://github.com/Mbed-TLS/mbedtls).
 This also made it necessary to replace the Rabin public key cryptosystem with RSA, since the former is not supported by MbedTLS.
-It is planned to replace RSA with elliptic-curve algorithms in the future to reduce keysizes and to improve performance.

 ## Dependencies